-The Bachelor of Science (B.S.) in occupational education studies is a articulated degree completed in partnership between WMU and 14 Michigan Community Colleges.
-This degree program is designed specifically for those individuals who wish to become certified teachers in a technical subject major as approved by the Michigan State Board of Education.
+The Bachelor of Science in occupational education studies is an articulated degree completed in partnership between WMU and 14 Michigan community colleges.
+This degree program is designed specifically for those individuals who wish to become certified teachers in a technical subject major as approved by the Michigan state Board of Education.

-Occupational education studies Major is an approved State Board of Education and North Central Accreditation for Teacher Education (NCATE) teacher education program.
+Occupational education studies major is an approved state Board of Education and North Central Accreditation for Teacher Education teacher education program.

 For class listings, program guides and other resources, visit the advising page for the occupational educational studies major.